International Association of Rebekah Assemblies: Religious controversy

 Since 1975, however, several Catholic priests have become members of the Odd Fellows.
-One of them was Titian Anthos Miani who joined Scio Lodge No.102 of the Independent Order of Odd Fellows in Linden, California.
+One of them was Titian Anthos Miani, who joined Scio Lodge No.102 of the Independent Order of Odd Fellows in Linden, California.
 As soon as the controversy declined and religious leaders began to accept secular organizations, numerous pastors, priests, bishops and rabbis from different religious sects have become members and some even held leadership positions in the Odd Fellows.
-Currently, membership represent various religious denominations from Catholics, Protestants, Muslims and others.
+Currently, membership represents various religious denominations, including Catholics, Protestants, Muslims, and others.

 Today

-Rebekah Lodges are still active in the United States despite the fact that the Odd Fellows Lodges in the United States and Canada now accept women as full members.
+Rebekah Lodges are still active in the United States even though the Odd Fellows Lodges in the United States and Canada now accept women as full members.
 In Europe and Latin America, however, the Rebekah Lodges are exclusively for women because the women choose to preserve the heritage while the Odd Fellow Lodges remain for men.
-In 2012, there were 77,468 active members belonging to 1,849 Rebekah Lodges located in the United States, Canada, Cuba, Chile, Hawaii, Mexico, Puerto Rico, Uruguay, Venezuela, and in Europe such as Estonia, Belgium, Czech Republic, Denmark, Finland, Germany, Norway, Netherlands, Spain, Sweden, and Switzerland.
+In 2012, 77,468 active members were belonging to 1,849 Rebekah Lodges located in the United States, Canada, Cuba, Chile, Hawaii, Mexico, Puerto Rico, Uruguay, Venezuela, and in Europe such as Estonia, Belgium, Czech Republic, Denmark, Finland, Germany, Norway, Netherlands, Spain, Sweden, and Switzerland.

 Together with the Independent Order of Odd Fellows, Rebekahs undertake various community and charitable projects which include: